 SEATTLE – When Hollywood stars gather to celebrate the art of independent film, Seattle will take center stage amidst all the action.
-IFC Seattle Story Award Grant recipient and filmmaker, Matty Brown will premiere a teaser of his short film titled “Dreamcatcher”—a kaleidoscope of textures and experiences that have shaped one woman’s life and memories in the Emerald City, at this Saturday’s Film Independent Spirit Awards.
+IFC Seattle Story Award recipient and filmmaker, Matty Brown will premiere a teaser of his short film titled “Dreamcatcher”—a kaleidoscope of textures and experiences that have shaped one woman’s life and memories in the Emerald City, at this Saturday’s Film Independent Spirit Awards.
 Celebrities like Chadwick Boseman, Timothée Chalamet, Fred Armisen, Nick Kroll, Jon Hamm, Ethan Hawke, Salma Hayek Pinault, Margot Robbie, Amanda Seyfried and Ava DuVernay will be amongst the first to get a sneak peek at this film.

 Visit Seattle, with their agency of record, PB&, is the first and only destination marketing organization to partner with IFC on a collaboration of this kind.
 As part of the Visit Seattle and SundanceTV partnership, a series of short films collectively titled “Dear Seattle” will be rolling out 6 films throughout the year from notable filmmakers Dave Grohl, Josh Taft, Megan Griffiths, JJ Augustavo, and one additional filmmaker to be announced.
-Brown, an Emmy-nominated visual storyteller, joins the artistic group of Dear Seattle filmmakers after he was awarded with the $25,000 IFC Seattle Story Grant in November 2017.
-The grant was awarded to a progressive filmmaker who has demonstrated the ability to immerse and transform people through soulful storytelling and who uses that ability to create their own love letter to Seattle.
+Brown, an Emmy-nominated visual storyteller, joins the artistic group of Dear Seattle filmmakers after he was awarded with the $25,000 IFC Seattle Story Award in November 2017.
+The award was given to a progressive filmmaker who has demonstrated the ability to immerse and transform people through soulful storytelling and who uses that ability to create their own love letter to Seattle.

 “We’re excited to be a part of this year’s Film Independent Spirit Awards for the first-time knowing that entertainment-based content is a rich and powerful way to share the city’s story,” says Ali Daniels, Senior Vice President & Chief Marketing Officer of Visit Seattle, “the Emerald City is one of the most creative destinations in the world and we are proud to create a great home for filmmakers, artists and artisans to shine.
 We are honored to have such talented people bring the beauty of Seattle to life in their work”.